MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 [See this code in context](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web.Api/Services/SqlDatabaseConcertRepository/SqlDatabaseConcertRepository.cs#L36)

+**Simulate the cache-aside pattern:** You can simulate the cache-aside pattern in the reference implementation.
+For instructions, see [simulate the cache-aside pattern](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/main/simulate-patterns.md#cache-aside-pattern).

 ### Autoscale by performance metrics

 Autoscale based on performance metrics so that users are not affected by SKU constraints.
 CPU utilization performance triggers are a good starting point when you don't understand the scaling criteria of your application.
 You need to configure and adapt scaling triggers (CPU, RAM, network, and disk) to meet the behavior of your web application.

-***Reference implementation:*** The reference implementation uses CPU usage as the trigger for scaling in and out.
+*Reference implementation:* The reference implementation uses CPU usage as the trigger for scaling in and out.
 The web app hosting platform scales out at 85% CPU usage and scales in at 60%.
 The scale-out setting at 85% CPU usage, rather than a percentage closer to 100%, provides a buffer to protect against accumulated user traffic due to sticky sessions.
 It also protects against high bursts of traffic by scaling early to avoid max CPU usage.
 These autoscale rules aren't universal.

 ## Deploy the reference implementation